INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 Yeah, it was.

 Because our time is running out here’s the last question.
-What plans does Ace Frehley have after this European leg of ANOMALY is finished.
+What plans does Ace Frehley have after this European leg of ANOMALY is over?

-An Ace Frehley talk show sounds interesting, I can’t wait for that!
-Our time seems to be done now.
-Thanks for your time and see you on the show!
+Ace Frehley talk show sounds like an exciting idea.
+I can’t wait for that!
+Our time seems to be over now.
+Thanks and see you at the show!

 MORE PICTURES FROM ACE FREHLEY’S SHOW IN HELSINKI !!!